-There are just five ingredients in this recipe and you can cook it standing on your head (yoga students only) but the finished dish has savoury depth and burnishes beautifully.
+There are just six ingredients in this recipe for miso roast chicken and you can cook it standing on your head (yoga students only) but the finished dish has savoury depth and burnishes beautifully.

 Miso, both red and white, is readily available in UK supermarkets.
 It’s a fermented soya bean paste which gives a fabulous umami flavour.
 Putting the miso butter under the skin of the chicken means those flavours better penetrate the bird.
 It is salty, though, so don’t add further salt during the cooking process.

 Miso butter is also good melted on steaks, fish or vegetables, especially broccoli.
 Purple sprouting is in season now.
 Just saying.